 - Testimonials from the leaders and team members about the job function.

-- An explanation of what skills are needed within the team, along with a job description.
+- An explanation of the hard and soft skills needed within the team, along with a job description.

 - What are the success factors.